First published April 2019 | Words and photos by Vietnam Coracle

 From Bamboo Garden the inland road slaloms up the forested mountains of Son Tra.
 At an intersection linking the Inland Route with the Coastal Loop, fantastic views over Danang city and beach start to open up through the trees.
 Things just get better and better as the road continues to ascend through tight switchbacks to Nha Vong Canh viewing platform.
 Located at an intersection just beneath the strange, golf ball-shaped radar installations, the views here are mind-blowing.
 Looking due north across Danang Bay, you can see the famous Hai Van Pass, whose mountainous spine juts out into the infinite blue of the East Sea.
 Tankers cross the bay, moving in and out of Tien Sa Port, scoring the ocean with trails of wash.
 (The road up to the radars is a dead-end and accessed is prohibited.)

 Moving east along the inland road, a dramatically undulating section passes by an old helicopter landing pad and another link road to the Coastal Loop, before climbing extremely steeply to Ban Co Peak viewing platform.
 As high as the road goes (not including the restricted access roads), Ban Co Peak is reached via a flight of winding steps up to a rocky summit where the views are staggering.
-Looking over the jungled spine of Son Tra Peninsular, out to the East Sea where the Cham Islands look tiny in the vast ocean, and down over the entire length of the long beach stretching from Danang’s impressive skyline past the Marble Mountains to Hoi An, it’s difficult to comprehend the scale of the view you’re seeing.
+Looking over the jungled spine of Son Tra Peninsula, out to the East Sea where the Cham Islands look tiny in the vast ocean, and down over the entire length of the long beach stretching from Danang’s impressive skyline past the Marble Mountains to Hoi An, it’s difficult to comprehend the scale of the view you’re seeing.
 The peak is windy, fresh and cool.
 The only adornments are viewing gazebos and an incongruous, but nonetheless attractive, sculpture of Confucius leaning on his staff pondering his move in a game of chess.
 Just beyond Ban Co, a dirt lane leads to a clearing overlooking Danang, which, apart from being a good view point, is a parasailing launch site.
 After this the road surface deteriorates before an intersection, where your only choice is to descend, because the other two lanes are restricted access.

 From Ban Co Peak, the road narrows for a 7km descent all the way down the mountains to the Bai Bac intersection, near the Intercontinental Resort.
-Known as Monkey Pass, this is probably the steepest road on the peninsular.
+Known as Monkey Pass, this is probably the steepest road on the peninsula.
 It’s in decent condition and very quiet, but be careful in the tight, blind corners.
 The ride is spectacular, very green, lofty, and fresh.
 A slip road halfway down leads to a dead-end but with good views.
 At the Bai Bac intersection you can link up with the Coastal Loop going north or south, or the Banyan Extension route going east.

 The Banyan Extension: